justhash-kr/CNN_mnist/README.md

 CNN Study using Pytorch.
 Mnist Dataset

 Data
-- Download by pytorch dataset
+- Download MNIST-data from pytorch dataset
 - Image in 'image' folder is handmade drawing